BigSamu/Buda_Prices_Ruby_Sinatra/README.md

 ### Usage

-After succesfull installation, you will be able to check the WebApp in any browser by visiting the following URL address: [localhost: 3000](http://localhost:3000/)
+After succesfull installation, you will be able to check the WebApp in any browser by visiting the following URL address: [localhost:4567](http://localhost:4567/)

 <p align="right">(<a href="#back-to-top">back to top</a>)</p>